vercre/vc/GOVERNANCE.md

 ## GitHub Project Administration

-Maintainers will be added to the Vercre GitHub organization.
+Maintainers will be added to the Credibil GitHub organization.

 ## Approving and Merging PRs